Stardust567/recruitInfo/README.md

 # recruitInfo

-This is a Scrapy project to scrape recruit information from https://jobs.51job.com/ .
+This is a **Scrapy** project to scrape recruit information from https://jobs.51job.com/ .

-This project uses **Mongodb** as database.
+This project uses **MySQL/Mongodb** as database.

-You can enter `pip install -r requirements.txt` in cmd/shell to make sure you have installed all the requirements.
+You can enter `pip install -r requirements.txt`  to make sure you have installed all the requirements.

 ## Extracted data